School Information System

 Measurement is not understanding

-The McNamara Fallacy is named after Robert McNamara.
-As U.S. Secretary of Defense from 1961 to 1968, McNamara was responsible for organizing American strategy in the Vietnam War.
+McNamara Fallacy: Nonetheless, the United States lost the Vietnam War.
+How could that have happened?
+The US military walked straight into the McNamara Fallacy.
+Quantification at War The McNamara Fallacy is named after Robert McNamara.
+As U.S. Secretary of Defense from 1961 to 1968, McNamara was responsible for organizing American strategy in the Vietnam War. […]

 Beyond Conspiracy Theory – The Sick History of Public Education